jimas95/CUP_Tower/README.md

       4. Attaches and detaches the cups
       5. Restarts the gazebo scene
       6. Uses various functions to sort the cups into specific configurations

+2. **buildTower.py** Is a simpl python package that returns the position of points that cups should be placed in order to build the tower.

+3. **Testing python package**
+Execute `catkin_make_isolated --catkin-make-args run_tests`

 ### Services
 <rosservice call /test_control "choice:  #id" >